 Impress your prospective employers:

-Make sure that you tailor your resume for specific jobs by emphasising your relevant skills for that position and place focus on highlight any previous experience that would benefit you within their company.
+Make sure that you tailor your resume for specific jobs by emphasizing your relevant skills for that position and place focus on highlight any previous experience that would benefit you within their company.

 Demonstrate your communication skills: